Apollo1840/StudyTimeBoard/README.md

     pip install -r requiremnts.txt
     python app.py

-to start a server locally. go to `http://0.0.0.0:5555/` to view the main page of this web app.
+to start a server locally.

+4. Go to `http://0.0.0.0:5555/` to view the main page of this web app.

 ### 2. Todos:
 - more leaderboards, eg. weekday king bar chart.